icebert04/icebert04.github.io/_posts/2018-2-7-let's-ride.md

 **So what will be my new weekends be like?**

 I always ask that same question over and over again.
-Would it be better to "Be Safe, But Die of Boredom"?
+Would it be better to "**Be Safe, But Die of Boredom**"?